CS3398-Sapphire-Sourcerer/Group-Project/README.md

   * Bcrypt

-You  will also need to aquire an google API key for the maps access, this key can be inputed inside the api file.
+You  will additionally need to aquire a google API key for the maps access.
+The key can be inputed inside the api file.
 This key is unique to whoever is using this project.

 ## Deployment
 There are several different methods to get the project running.

-For running the project in the command line, you must do the command: python3 runserver.py socketserver
+To running the project in the command line, you must run the command: python3 runserver.py socketserver

 To run the server in pycharm:
- you need to right click on the runserver.py and click run and then edit the configuration and type in socketserver
+Right click on the runserver.py and click run and then edit the configuration and type in socketserver

-Both of these methods will host the project on either the the 127.0.0.1:8000 or if you type ipconfig on your windows or ifconfig on your mac, you can see your IP address and other systems can type that IP address and the port 8000 to connect your server.
+Both of these methods will host the project locally at 127.0.0.1:8000 or alternatively you can check your IP address on a termimal and use that IP along with the port 8000 to connect your server.

 If you are going to host on a server and want it to be accessible on the internet, you need to set up a dns service to point at your servers IP and then run the app locall on the server and use a utility like gunicorn to pass socket connections to the local app.